 2x58 min WW2 Documentary

-What makes a young person leave his own country to fight for the enemy?
-During the Second World War it was illegal for Swedes to join Hitler ́s army.
-Nonetheless, 270 Swedes voluntarily left neutral Sweden to fight in Hitler ́s special force Waffen SS.
-Who were they?
-And why did they risk their lives for such an atrocious cause?
+During the Second World War 270 Swedes voluntarily left neutral Sweden to fight in Hitler ́s special force Waffen SS.

 The Swedes who left to fight for Germany were under constant surveillance by Swedish secret service.
 Their letters and diaries were scrutinised and their phone calls tapped by eager agents.
 Until a few years ago these documents were classified.
-By digging deep into the, recently opened, archives we can now get closer to the truth behind who the Swedish SS-soldiers really were.
+By digging deep into the, recently opened, archives we can now get closer to the the Swedish SS-soldiers.

-They came from different backgrounds upper to working class and they were all promised money, women and a prosperous future if they proved to be devoted enough to the ideological struggle.
+They came from different backgrounds upper to working class.
 They left family and friends behind for an unknown but enticing destiny.
 A few of them fled unemployment, boredom, crime and dysfunctional families.
-Some of them were convinced Nazis others more attracted by the adventure, the enemy was primarily bolshevism.
+Some of them were more or less convinced Nazis others more attracted by the adventure, the enemy was primarily bolshevism.

 The story is told in 2x58 min documentaries that are built up by letters and diaries with voice over, unique archive material, reconstructions and contemporary interviews with relatives and survivors.
 The material takes us back in history far behind the scenes of the Second World War.
-The documentaries Hitler ́s Swedish SS soldiers give us the perspective of the defeated with an in depth look into the life of 10-12 Swedish SS soldiers.
+The documentaries give us the perspective of the defeated with an in depth look into the life of 10-12 Swedish SS soldiers.
 Their fate leads us right up to modern time.

-While some of the Swedish SS soldiers witnessed the atrocities of the war and started to doubt Hitler ́s ideology others returned to Sweden more convinced than ever.
-The returning survivors were never punished in Sweden.
-A few of them Die alten Kaempfer the old combatants kept on proclaiming their racist ideas fostering new generations of Nazis in Scandinavia.
+While some of the Swedish SS soldiers witnessed the atrocities of the war and started to doubt Hitler ́s ideology others returned to Sweden still convinced.